DefangLabs/samples/samples/nextjs/README.md

 # Next.js × Defang

-A basic Next.js app with a Dockerfile and docker-compose ready to deploy to AWS with [Defang](https://defang.io).
+A basic Next.js app with a Dockerfile and compose.yaml ready to deploy to AWS with [Defang](https://defang.io).

 ## Steps